National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: Unranked

-It’s been a tough go of things lately for LSU, falling all the way out of D1Baseball’s top 25 this week.
-Still, BetMGM is backing them as one of the favorites to win the national championship.
-The Tigers lost the first two games of this past weekend’s series at Vanderbilt 13-12 and 11-3, giving them six losses in their last eight games.
-They won the finale 16-9 and beat Grambling State on Tuesday 7-1, improving to 15-7 on the year.
+It’s been a tough go of things lately for LSU, falling all the way out of D1Baseball’s Top 25 this week.
+Still, BetMGM is backing the Tigers as one of the favorites to win the national championship.
+They lost the first two games of this past weekend’s series at Vanderbilt, 13-12 and 11-3, giving them six losses in their last eight games.
+LSU won the finale 16-9 and beat Grambling State on Tuesday 7-1, improving to 15-7 on the year.
 The defending champions host No. 8 Oklahoma this weekend.

 Georgia +1200